erogol/erogol.github.io/_posts/2022-10-01-todos-for-effective-ml-team-work-at-an-early-stage-startup.md

 ---
 layout: post
-title: TODOs for Effective ML team work at an early stage startup
+title: TODOs for Effective ML teamwork at an early-stage startup
 description: My take on things to do for effective team work for solving Machine Learning problems at an early stage company.
 summary: Don't create APIs for ML, just copy&paste.
 Test every line.
 If you aren't sure about the design, test first.
 Always keep your experiments reproducible (lineage, data, code, baseline).
 Document everything.
 Be clear, and avoid abbreviations.
 tags: tts machine-learning